Emilie du Chatelet and Euler: A Rare Convergence on the Hypotheses of Physics: Topics Euler Addressed in (Undated) Letter

 \subsection{Hypotheses of physics}

-For Euler, “the hypotheses of physics are the only means of arriving at a certain knowledge of the physical causes.”\footnote{Euler to Châtelet; see letter 2 in Appendix.} Châtelet agreed.
+For Euler, “the hypotheses of physics are the only means of arriving at a certain knowledge of the physical causes.”\footnote{Euler to Châtelet; see Letter 2 in Appendix A.} Châtelet agreed.
 She wrote that the true causes of the natural effects and the phenomena that we observe are often so far removed from the principles on which we can rely, and from the experiments that we can make, that we are obliged to content ourselves with probable reasons to explain them: probabilities are not only because they are often of great use in practice, but also because they clear the way and lead us to the truth.\footnote{Châtelet (1742), §.
 53.}

 Euler dully praised Châtelet’s treatment of hypotheses: “But above all, the Chapter on Hypotheses gave me the greatest pleasure, seeing, that You are fighting, Madam, so strongly and so solidly some {\it English Philosophers} who want to banish altogether {\it the hypotheses of Physics which are nevertheless in my opinion the only way to achieve a certain knowledge of the physical causes}.”\footnote{Smirnov 1963.
-See undated letter 2 in the Appendix: {\it Mais surtout le Chapitre sur les hypothèses m’a fait le plus grand plaisir, voyant, que Vous combattez, Madame, si fortement et si solidement quelques Philosophes Anglais, qui ont voulu bannir tout à fait les hypothèses de la Physique qui sont pourtant à mon avis le seul moyen de parvenir à une connaissance certaine des causes physiques.}}
+See undated Letter 2 in Appendix A.}

 Who were the “English Philosophers” who were against hypotheses?
 Was Euler referring to Newton himself?
 In the 1713 (second) edition of his {\it Principia}, Newton added a General Scholium which served him to discuss God and hypotheses, and where the now famous sentence {\it Hypotheses non fingo} first appeared.
 The Scholium was a form of conclusion to Book 3 where Newton explained the phenomena of the heavens and of the sea by the force of gravity, admitting that he “had not yet assigned a cause to gravity.” {\it Hypotheses non fingo} is unquestionably the most legendary of Newton’s dicta, and for decades scholars have debated its meaning, often disagreeing on the translation and its actual meaning.